mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab6/readme.md

 The client-server model applies to TCP/IP similar to a phone call.
 A client is similar to a caller while a server is similar to a person receiving a call.
 Like a phone call, information can travel both ways once the connection is established and information stops flowing once one person terminates the connection.

+Layers are important to changing technology because each layer of a stack performa a specific function.
+They interact with the layer above and below itself.
+This is similar to a post office in the idea that there is a person who sends the package, then there is the person who transfers it, and then there is the person who receives it.
+The first and third person do not interact.
+Using the 2nd person as an intermediary, the transition has layers.